pratyyyk/dino-RED/README.md

 * pip (Python Package Installer)

+# 🍽️ Setup

+* Clone the Repository
+* install dependencies
+* Ensure the Assets/ folder is present in the root directory
+* python main.py

 ## 📚 Libraries

 - pygame: Pygame is a cross-platform set of Python modules designed for writing video games.
 - NEAT: NEAT is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.

+## 🪪 Licence

+This project is open-source software licensed under the MIT License.